 18So Samuel called to Yahweh, and Yahweh sent thunder and rain that day, and all the people greatly feared Yahweh and Samuel.

-20Samuel said to the people, “Do not be afraid.
-You have indeed done all this evil; yet do not turn aside from following Yahweh, but serve Yahweh with all your heart.
+20Then Samuel said to the people, “Do not be afraid.
+You have done all this evil, but now do not turn aside from following Yahweh, but serve Yahweh with all your heart.

 1Saul reigned a year; and when he had reigned two years over Israel,

-3Jonathan struck the garrison of the Philistines that was in Geba, and the Philistines heard of it.
-Saul blew the shofar throughout all the land, saying, “Let the Hebrews hear!”
+3And Jonathan struck the garrison of the Philistines that was in Geba, and the Philistines heard about it.
+And Saul blew the shofar throughout all the land, saying, “Let the Hebrews hear!”

-6When the men of Israel saw that they were in a tight spot (for the people were hard pressed), then the people hid themselves in caves and in thickets and in rocks and in underground chambers and in pits.
+6When the men of Israel saw that they were in a tight spot (for the people were hard pressed), then the people hid themselves in caves and in thickets and in rocks and in underground chambers and in cisterns.

 7Now some of the Hebrews had crossed over the Jordan to the land of Gad and Gilead.
 But as for Saul, he was still in Gilgal, and all the people followed him trembling.

-8He stayed seven days, according to the time set by Samuel, but Samuel did not come to Gilgal and the people were scattering from him.
+8And he waited seven days, according to the time set by Samuel, but Samuel did not come to Gilgal and the people were scattering from him.

 9Then Saul said, “Bring here to me the burnt offering and the peace offerings.”
 And he offered the burnt offering.

-11Then Samuel said, “What have you done?”
+11But Samuel said, “What have you done?”

 And Saul said, “Because I saw that the people were scattering from me and that you did not come during the appointed days and that the Philistines were assembling themselves together at Michmash,